chinmay0301ucsd/r2_gaussian/README.md

 If you want to test your own data, please first convert it to our format (`meta_data.json`) or SAX-NeRF (`*.pickle`) and generate initialization point clouds with `initialize_pcd.py`.

+## Running with slang-tomography-rasterizer
+Install wandb, and login.
+(See instructions on their website) From the root repository folder, install the slang-tomography-rasterizer as
+> pip3 install r2_gaussian/slang_gaussian_tomography
+Go to `scripts_bash` folder, it has example scripts on how to run.
+Use the `train_ours.py` script for both running the baseline (r2gauss) and ours.
+Use the `--render_backend` flag to specify `r2` or `slang` to run the baseline or our code respectively.

 ## 5. Acknowledgement, license and citation

 Our code is adapted from [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), [SAX-NeRF](https://github.com/caiyuanhao1998/SAX-NeRF), [NAF](https://github.com/Ruyi-Zha/naf_cbct) and [TIGRE toolbox](https://github.com/CERN/TIGRE.git).
 We thank the authors for their excellent works.